Instructional Technology Resources for Faculty

 - Provide Alt Text for Images

-Videos on the college CGCC YouTube site are automatically captioned.
+Videos on the CGCC YouTube site are automatically captioned.
 Work study students edit the automatic captions to improve the verbiage.

 Moodle complies with all major international standards in the area of accessibility, including XHTML Strict 1.0.
 For more information about Moodle and its development, please see the Moodle Overview webpage Google Doc.